developerrajju/Finance_backend_api/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE] [MIT](https://choosealicense.com/licenses/mit/)file for details.
+This project is licensed under the MIT License - see the [LICENSE] [MIT](https://choosealicense.com/licenses/mit/) file for details.

 ```
 ```